BrianMunyoro/Google-Play-Store-Apps-Data-Analysis/README.md

 # Google Play Store Apps Data Analysis
 ## Project Review
-Exploring different app categories,  ratings and their review to identify popular categories and emerging trends, to identify the potential success of a new app based on weather it is paid or free  and which category have the most competition than others.
-Market segmentation is based onn factors like app type (free vs. paid), ratings, installs, user reviews.  and contentratings.
+Exploring different app categories,  ratings and their review to identify popular categories and emerging trends.
+What makes apps more successful than others.
+Market segmentation is based onn factors like app type (free vs. paid), ratings, installs, user reviews and content ratings.

 ### Data Sources
 Google Playstore Apps is a dataset iwth all the apps informationn and it can be fount on kaggle googleplaystore.csv .